List of content you will read in this article:

+What is UNIX operating system?
 UNIX is a family of operating systems initially developed by AT&T in the late 1960s at Bell Labs research centre.
 It contains multiuser and multitasking operating systems.
-This is a complete Operating System that has kernel, shells, programs as a part of it.
+This is a complete Operating System that has a kernel, shells, and programs as a part of it.
 This article will cover detailed information related to UNIX Operating System along with its features, advantages, and disadvantages.

 UNIX is one of the oldest computer Operating Systems that was created around 1970.
 It is a multitasking, multiuser Operating system primarily developed for servers, mainframes, and workstations.
 Some UNIX systems have Graphical User Interface for the novices to operate efficiently.
 However, you will still need in-depth knowledge of command-line utilities to accomplish a large number of tasks in UNIX.